sonictruth/smart-clock/README.md

 # Smart Clock
-_upcycle_ - _digital signage_ - _smart display_
+_upcycle_ - _smart display_

-Smart Clock is a light web application that displays time, weather, videos (maybe other things in the future) on a tablet-like device or anything with a browser.
+Smart Clock is a web application that displays time, weather, videos, and potentially other features in the future, on any device with a browser, such as a tablet.

 Kindle 1 2011 (Upgraded to slimp ROM) running Smart Clock using Fully.
 <img src="screen.png">